NVIDIA/TorchFort/docs/api/config.rst

 by integrating the reward over the trajectories for each environment, applying discount factor `gae_lambda` specified during system construction.
 Training can therefore only start when the buffer is completely full and the advantage estimates are computed.

-Action Properties
+Actor Properties
 ~~~~~~~~~~~~~~~~~
-The block in the configuration file defining action properties takes the following structure:
+The block in the configuration file defining actor properties takes the following structure:

 .. code-block:: yaml

-  action:
+  actor:
     type: <action_type>
     parameters:
       <option> = <value>